walliDprotocol/Celo-Demo-/README.md

 During the camp WalliD developed the libs and the iframe to connect users' wallets and verify digital IDs and Celo assets' ownership.

 - Add Celo RPC, ecossystem wallets and token standards to our aggregator to make them avaiable in verification configs (check our [`core-config`](https://github.com/walliDprotocol/core-config) repo).
-- Create Libraries to support the integration of the verification Modal in clients' systems.
+- Create Libraries to support the integration of the verification iframe in client systems.
 - Develop Frontend code of the iframe with default WalliD UI.

 ## How to test it